haradamasanori/pop-stack/README.md

-# WebStackSpy
+# Popular Stacks

 ## Overview

-WebStackSpy is Google Chrome extension that tells users what frameworks, libraries, servers, and other web technologies are used to build the current web page they're viewing.
+Popular Stacks is Google Chrome extension that tells users what frameworks, libraries, servers, and other web technologies are used to build the current web page they're viewing.
 By analyzing the current HTML content, HTTP headers, and IP addresses, it provides insights into its underlying technology stack.